noptic/nail-core/spec/NailApi.coffee.md

 The object has 3 properties:

-APIs must be created with calls to [NailApi.use].
+APIs must be created with the factory method [NailApi.use].
-Parent is a reference to the API´s parent API.
+The API which creates a new API is considered the new API's `parent`.

       it 'has a "parent" property', ->
         nail.should.have.property 'parent'

-The array [NailApi.modules] contains all modules this API uses.
+The array [modules][NailApi.modules] contains all modules this API uses.

       it 'has a "modules" property', ->
         nail.should.have.property 'modules'